Staking

 Make sure you have tokens

-You need testnet BTSG in your wallet.
+You need testnet TBTSG in your wallet.
 If you don't have any, request tokens from the faucet.

 Open Keplr staking